hansonj34/Election_Analysis/README.md

 ##   Resources
    Data Source:  election_results.cvs
-   Software:  Python 3.7.6, Visual Studio Code, 1.73.0
+   Software:  Python 3.10.8, Visual Studio Code, 1.73.0

 ##   Election-Audit Results:
    How many votes were cast in this congressional election?
    Total Votes: 369,711
-   Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+   The number of votes and the percentage of total votes for each county in the precinct:
    County Votes:
    Jefferson: 10.5% (38,855)